 Teacher Education Program Admissions Requirements

-The programs in North Park’s School of Education all lead to teacher certification/licensure in the State of Illinois.
-Our programs in early childhood, elementary, secondary, and K–12 education are approved by the Illinois State Teacher Certification Board and the Illinois State Board of Education.
+The programs in North Park’s School of Education all lead to teacher licensure in the State of Illinois.
+Our programs in early childhood, elementary, secondary, and K–12 education are approved by the Illinois State Teacher Licensure Board and the Illinois State Board of Education.

 Acceptance into the early childhood, elementary, and secondary education majors is based on: